History of Mexico: Economy

-Fiscal stability was achieved by José Yves Limantour (1854–1935), Secretary of Finance of Mexico from 1893 until 1910.
+Fiscal stability was achieved by José Yves Limantour, Secretary of Finance of Mexico from 1893 until 1910.
 He was the leader of the well-educated technocrats known as Científicos, who were committed to modernity and sound finance.
 Limantour expanded foreign investment, supported free trade, balanced the budget for the first time, and generated a budget surplus by 1894.
-However, he was unable to halt the rising cost of food, which alienated the poor.
+However, he could not halt the rising cost of food, which alienated the poor.

 The American Panic of 1907 was an economic downturn that caused a sudden drop in demand for Mexican copper, silver, gold, zinc, and other metals.
-Mexico in turn cut its imports of horses and mules, mining machinery, and railroad supplies.
+Mexico cut its imports of horses and mules, mining machinery, and railroad supplies.
 The result was an economic depression in Mexico in 1908–1909 that soured optimism and raised discontent with the Díaz regime.
 Mexico was vulnerable to external shocks because of its weak banking system.
-The banking system was controlled by a small oligarchy, which typically made long-term loans to its directors.
-The banks were the financial arms of extended kinship-based business coalitions that used banks to raise additional capital to expand enterprises.
-Economic growth was largely based on trade with the United States.

-Mexico had few factories by 1880, but then industrialization took hold in the Northeast, especially in Monterrey.
+Mexico had few factories by 1880, but industrialization took hold in the Northeast, especially in Monterrey.
 Factories produced machinery, textiles, and beer, while smelters processed ores.
 Convenient rail links with the nearby US gave local entrepreneurs from seven wealthy merchant families a competitive advantage over more distant cities.
 New federal laws in 1884 and 1887 allowed corporations to be more flexible.
 By the 1920s, American Smelting and Refining Company (ASARCO), an American firm controlled by the Guggenheim family, had invested over 20 million pesos and employed nearly 2,000 workers smelting copper and making wire to meet the demand for electrical wiring in the US and Mexico.

-Modernity
+Education

-The modernizers insisted that public schools and secular education lead the way, and that science should replace religious schooling by the Catholic Church.
+The modernizers insisted that public schools and secular education should replace religious schooling by the Catholic Church.
 They reformed elementary schools by mandating uniformity, secularization, and rationality.
 These reforms were consistent with international trends in teaching methods.
 To break the traditional peasant habits that were seen to hinder industrialization, reforms emphasized children's punctuality, assiduity, and health.
-In 1910, the National University was opened as an elite school for the next generation of leaders.
+In 1910, the National University was opened.

-Cities were rebuilt with modernizing architects favoring the latest western European styles, especially the Beaux-Arts style, to symbolize the break with the past.
-A highly visible exemplar was the Federal Legislative Palace, built 1897–1910.